 This is the first blog in our five part profile series.

-Name: Michael Phillips
+Name: Mike Phillips

 Currently Reading: Days of Destruction, Days of Revolt by Chris Hedges & Joe Sacco.
 I became a big fan of both of these individuals after seeing their appearances on Moyers & Co. and Democracy Now! but I haven’t found time to read their actual work.
 This book allows me to kill two birds with one stone!

 Currently Listening To: Thanks to Pandora, I rediscovered David Bazan from 90’s Seattle-based group “Pedro the Lion.”
 He’s continuing to produce music, and I’m finding some of it to be quite interesting.
 This is a particularly great track.

 News You Are Following: I’ve been following the so-called Baby Revolution in Bosnia.
 No, babies aren’t taking to the streets.
 In a nutshell, babies born after February 2013 have been denied I.D. numbers due to partisan political gridlock, so their parents cannot travel with them outside of Bosnia.
 This came to a head earlier this month when a Bosnian couple was unable to travel to Germany to seek medical treatment for their infant.
 The root of the cause is that vapid Bosnian Serb lawmakers from the predominantly Bosnian Serb part of the country (Republika Srpska) are demanding that Bosnian Serbs have separate I.D.’s from their fellow Bosnian and Croatian countrymen.
 This gridlock, despite being driven from disappointing political partisanship, has inspired a positive and optimistic display of post-war unity in a country that has been politically deadlocked along ethnic divisions for far too many years.
 Hopefully this is now changing!